bitcraze/crazyflie-clients-python/docs/userguides/userguide_client/index.md

 -   When the handshake is done you can start flying the Crazyflie.
     Remember the most tricky part is the thrust so start out easy\...

-For more info on LED indicators etc. have a look at the [Crazyflie 2.X](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#understanding-leds) user guide.
+For more info on LED indicators etc. have a look at the [Crazyflie 2.0 and Crazyflie 2.1(+) getting started guide](https://www.bitcraze.io/documentation/tutorials/getting-started-with-crazyflie-2-x/#understanding-leds) user guide.

 ---